Mindful Strategies for Emotional Resilience

 A woman meditating with a candle lit next to her, exemplifying mindful strategies for emotional resilience.

-Moving Beyond the ‘Fix It’ Mentality to Uncover True Well-being
+Moving Beyond the ‘Fix It’ Mentality to Uncover True Well-being & Emotional Resilience

 So often when we reach out for help with our life and our feelings, we are focused on what isn’t working and how we would like to fix it.
 This is natural.
 The “fix it” mentality is built into the fabric of our culture and our lives, and painful feelings and experiences do just what they are supposed to do – capture our attention.
-But what we often overlook is that underneath the desire to “fix” our lives is the desire to be happy, to feel alive, to connect, and be engaged with others in a meaningful way.
+But what we often overlook is that underneath the desire to “fix” our lives is the desire to be happy and resilient, to feel alive, to connect, and be engaged with others in a meaningful way.
 While working on what isn’t working in our lives, we very often miss out on noticing what is “not wrong.”

 The Rise of Positive Psychology